syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/template.md

 ## Spinner template

-The Mention supports to customize the waiting spinner, when data fetching takes time to load respective data in the popup by using the [spinnerTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SpinnerTemplate) property.
+The Mention provides support to customize the waiting spinner, when data fetching takes time to load respective data in the popup by using the [spinnerTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SpinnerTemplate) property.

 In the following sample, customized spinner is shown while fetching the data from the service.